 Don’t Lots of Women Have Irregular Bleeding During Perimenopause?

 Yes.
-According to the North American Menopause Society (NAMS), approximately 90% of women experience 4 to 8 years of menstrual cycle changes before going through natural menopause.
+According to the Menopause Society, approximately 90% of women experience 4 to 8 years of menstrual cycle changes before going through natural menopause.
 Imagine if men experienced 4 to 8 years of erection changes—the world would grind to a screeching halt!
 According to the American College of Obstetricians and Gynecologists (ACOG) and NAMS, abnormal or irregular bleeding during perimenopause should still be evaluated.

 The Link Between Postmenopausal Bleeding and Endometrial Cancer

 Endometrial cancer is the elephant in the room that all women’s health providers worry about with irregular bleeding.
 Endometrial cancer starts in the lining of your uterus (womb), called the endometrium.
 It occurs most often after menopause in women in their 60s.
 Endometrial cancer is the most common cancer affecting the female reproductive organs, more common than ovarian or cervical cancer.

 Perimenopausal and postmenopausal changes in estrogen and progesterone cause changes in the endometrium.
 When not balanced with progesterone, higher estrogen levels can cause excessive growth and thickening of your endometrial cells, sometimes becoming cancer.
 Women with larger bodies are at greater risk for endometrial cancer because fat tissue can also produce estrogen, resulting in more estrogen acting upon the endometrial lining.